Saturday, April 18, 2026

 Key fiscal policy indicators to track:

-As of 2025, U.S. fiscal policy remains expansionary with persistent deficits, even as monetary policy has tightened.
+As of 2026, U.S. fiscal policy remains expansionary with persistent deficits, even as monetary policy has tightened.
 This divergence — loose fiscal + tight monetary — is historically unusual and creates a complex backdrop for investors.
+For context on the monetary side of this dynamic, see our monetary policy guide and the 2026 economic analysis.

 Conclusion